subham7320/RazorPay-Clone/README.md

 # RazorPay-Clone
-It is a clone of the RazorPay website ade using HTML and Tailwind CSS framework
+It is a clone of the RazorPay website made using HTML and Tailwind CSS framework